 - Put your cigarette out before it puts you out.

-Drinking alcohol has a very adverse impact on the blood pressure levels.
+Drinking alcohol has a very adverse impact on blood pressure levels.
 More than three drinks can easily result in high blood pressure and binge drinking has other long-time increases.

 Hypertension diabetes is a silent killer that can turn out to be fatal.
-A person might be suffering from hypertension for years but would never notice it.
+A person might have been suffering from hypertension for years but would never notice it.
 It is usually developed over many years and affects almost everyone eventually.
 Fortunately, hypertension can be diagnosed easily using a blood pressure meter or sphygmomanometer.